 Some technical glitches keep on cropping up in iPhone from time to time.
-While some bugs can be fixed easily, most of the bugs require plenty of workaround and lengthy process.
-A number of iPhone 6 or 6 Plus owners have reported that they are unable to send regular text messages from their iPhone/iPad.
+While some bugs can be fixed easily, most of the bugs require plenty of workarounds and lengthy process.
+A number of iPhone owners have reported that they are unable to send regular text messages from their iPhone/iPad.
 The iPhone users say that there is no problem while sending iMessage but due to some unusual bug they can’t send regular text messages from iPhone 6 or iPhone 6 Plus.

 One of the first things you should try out whenever you notice any inconvenience or bug is to restart your iPhone.
 Sometimes restarting your device can automatically fix most of the tiny issues.